Pure Punjabi how and why we started our business

 Missing our customers, seeing the sadness and loneliness caused by the social isolation of lockdown, over the course of 13 months over 2021/21, we delivered 34 free cook-alongs to stay in touch with our loyal customers and to bring us all the joy of cooking in a socially interactive way!

-The lockdown year has been a particularly difficult and involved story, as it has been for all of us!
+The lockdown years have been a particularly difficult and involved story, as it has been for all of us!

 Our story has been a long road…